Mary Boleyn

 Mary Boleyn (c.
-1499 – 19 or 30 July 1543), also known as Lady Mary, was the sister of English queen consort Anne Boleyn, whose family enjoyed considerable influence during the reign of King Henry VIII.
+1499 – 19 or 30 July 1543), also known as Lady Mary, was an English noblewoman and courtier.
+She was the sister of English queen consort Anne Boleyn, whose family enjoyed considerable influence during the reign of King Henry VIII.

 Mary was one of the mistresses of Henry VIII for an unknown period.
 It has been rumoured that she bore two of the King's children, though Henry did not acknowledge either.
 Mary was also rumoured to have been a mistress of Henry VIII's rival, King Francis I of France, for some period between 1515 and 1519.

-Mary Boleyn was married twice: in 1520 to William Carey, and again, secretly, in 1534, to William Stafford, a soldier from a good family but with few prospects.
+Mary Boleyn was married twice: in 1520 to William Carey and again, secretly, in 1534, to William Stafford, a soldier from a good family but with few prospects.
 This secret marriage to a man considered beneath her station angered King Henry VIII and her sister, Queen Anne, and resulted in Mary's banishment from the royal court.
 She died seven years later, having spent the remainder of her life in obscurity.

 Early life

 Mary was probably born at Blickling Hall, the family seat in Norfolk, and grew up at Hever Castle, Kent.
-She was the daughter of a wealthy diplomat and courtier, Thomas Boleyn, later Earl of Wiltshire, by his marriage to Elizabeth Howard, the eldest daughter of Thomas Howard, then Earl of Surrey and future 2nd Duke of Norfolk, and his first wife Elizabeth Tilney.
-Therefore Mary was the niece of the future 3rd Duke of Norfolk, and first cousin of poet and soldier Henry Howard, Earl of Surrey, of Mary Howard, future wife of King Henry VIII's illegitimate son, Henry FitzRoy, Duke of Richmond, as well as Henry VIII's future fifth wife, Catherine Howard, daughter of Mary's uncle, Lord Edmund Howard.
+She was the daughter of a wealthy diplomat and courtier, Thomas Boleyn, later Earl of Wiltshire, by his marriage to Elizabeth Howard, the eldest daughter of Thomas Howard, then Earl of Surrey and future 2nd Duke of Norfolk, and his first wife, Elizabeth Tilney.
+Therefore on her maternal side Mary was the niece of Thomas Howard, 3rd Duke of Norfolk, and first cousin of poet and soldier Lord Henry Howard, styled Earl of Surrey (his courtesy title as heir apparent to the Dukedom of Norfolk), and Lady Mary Howard, wife of Henry VIII's illegitimate son, Henry FitzRoy, Duke of Richmond and Somerset, as well as Henry VIII's future fifth wife, Catherine Howard, daughter of Mary's uncle, Lord Edmund Howard.